soasme/nim-mustache/README.md

 ## Status

-Nim-mustache is in beta stage.
+Nim-mustache is stable now.
 Welcome to contribute, comment, and report issues. ❤️

 ## Features